jekennedy/whisperx-pipeline/README.md

 A serverless worker that provides high-quality speech transcription with timestamp alignment and speaker diarization using WhisperX on the RunPod platform.

+This repository contains:
+- RunPod worker (`src/`): Runs WhisperX transcription.
+If you set `diarization=true` when calling the worker directly, it performs diarization using pyannote models hosted on Hugging Face (requires `HF_TOKEN`).
+Optionally supports speaker verification.
+- Pipeline CLI (`scripts/pipeline/whisperx_pipeline.py`): Uploads audio to S3/R2, invokes your RunPod endpoint for transcription, and by default disables worker‑side diarization.
+When `--diarization` is set, it calls the pyannote SaaS (precision‑2 recommended, often more accurate) and merges speaker labels into the transcript.
+Optionally adds Deepgram word‑level confidence (`word_confidence` on words, segment `confidence_summary`/flags, and `unclear_intervals`).

 ## Features

 - Automatic speech transcription with WhisperX